mustakeeme/mustakeeme/README.md

-- 👋 Hi, I’m Mustakeem
+👋 Hi, I’m Mustakeem!
-- 👀 I’m interested in water resouorce management and and water sustainability
-- 🌱 I’m currently pursuing my PhD in Environmental Sciences and Engineering @ KAUST
+I am a PhD graduate in Environmental Sciences and Engineering with a deep passion for water resource management and sustainable solutions.
+🔬 Currently, I work as a researcher at the Saudi Water Authority, focusing on: Water resource management, Water desalination & SWRO pretreatment, Aquifer recharge, Brackish water treatment.
+🚀 Previously, I served as the Chief Executive Officer at JalUday Envirotech Pvt.
+Ltd. (www.jaluday.com), an IIT Delhi-incubated startup.
+My key role was developing low-cost sand filtration systems to provide clean drinking water in remote and rural areas.
-- 💞️ I’m looking to collaborate on various water resuorce management initiatives
+💡 I’m always open to exchanging ideas on water resource management and innovative technologies.
+Let’s connect!
-- 📫 You can reach me at mustakeeme@gmail.com or my LinkedIn account: www.linkedin.com/in/mustakeeme/
+📩 Email: mustakeeme@gmail.com
+🔗 LinkedIn: linkedin.com/in/mustakeeme